TwigSlot/twig-server/docs/CONTRIBUTING.md

 ## System requirements

 - Docker (please ensure docker compose is present - it should be by default!)
-- Python 3.9.9+ (although older versions should work fine)
+- Python 3.9.9+ (although older versions should work fine, but you're on your own!)

 Most CPU architectures should work fine.
 This has been tested on x86/amd64 systems as well as arm64 (Apple Silicon) based machines.